 Agri-Fab’s top-of-the-line model cleans up lawns quickly and efficiently.
-This sweeper uses a 5.1:1 brush-to-wheel ratio, rotating the brushes faster than most other models and putting more bristles to work grooming the grass.
-It also boasts a massive 25-cubic foot hopper, which empties easily from the back with a lever accessible from the tractor seat.
-Another nice feature of this model is that the user can adjust the position of the trailer tongue, changing how the sweeper trails.
-Setting the sweeper off-center using this option makes it possible to mow and sweep at the same time.
-When evaluating this model, consider that it has plastic wheels instead of semi-pneumatic or fully pneumatic rubber tires.
+This sweeper uses a 5.1:1 brush-to-wheel ratio, rotating the brushes faster than many other models and putting more bristles to work grooming the grass.
+It also boasts a massive 25-cubic-foot hopper, which empties easily from the back with a lever accessible from the tractor seat.

 The Advantages of Owning a Lawn Sweeper

-There are a lot of advantages to owning your own lawn sweeper.
-They can quickly clean up a large property, giving you a look and cleanliness you can be proud of.
-Depending on your situation, collecting yard debris and keeping your grass squeaky clean has its advantages.
+Owning a lawn sweeper can make yard cleanup quicker and easier, giving your lawn a tidy look you can be proud of.
+Depending on your situation, collecting yard debris and keeping your grass clean has its advantages.

-Grass clippings can be an excellent fertilizer for your property, but if you miss a cutting and the grass gets too long, the clippings can smother your lawn.
-A lawn sweeper can quickly clear up that layer of cut grass, allowing sunlight and air to flow to the growing grass beneath.
-The same scenario applies to fallen leaves, since leaving them in dense layers on top of your lawn can kill the grass below.
+While grass clippings can be excellent fertilizer, if you miss a mowing and let the grass grow too long, the next time you cut it, the clippings may be substantial enough to smother your turf.
+A lawn sweeper can quickly clear up clippings so air and sunlight can flow to the growing grass beneath.
+The same solution applies to fallen leaves, since letting a dense layer accumulate on top of your lawn can kill the grass.

-It might seem reasonable to hire a pro to perform leaf removal, but it can get expensive.
-Instead, using your own sweeper, you can clean up your lawn whenever you want.
-You can also make several smaller sweeps throughout the fall, keeping up with the leaves a little at a time.
+Hiring a pro to perform debris removal can get expensive.
+With your own lawn sweeper, you can clean up your yard on your schedule and even make several smaller sweeps throughout the fall, keeping up with the leaves a little at a time.

-- You can keep your lawn from being smothered by leaves and grass.
+- Keep your turf from being smothered by leaves and clippings.

-Lawn sweepers don’t fall into the common lawn tool category, so not everyone has a good idea of how they work or what they do.
-We’ve collected some of the most frequently asked questions surrounding lawn sweepers.
-If you’re looking for an answer to a question not listed here, reach out to the machine’s manufacturer and speak to a customer service representative.
+Lawn sweepers don’t fall into the common lawn tool category, so not everyone has a good idea of what they do and how they work.
+If you’re looking for more info, consider the answers to these common questions.
+If you can’t find what you want here, reach out to the machine’s manufacturer and speak to a customer service representative.